-Getting your first job is an exciting milestone, but what if you’re applying without formal experience?
+Getting your first job is an exciting milestone, but what if you’re applying without formal work experience?
 Don’t worry.
 Writing a great resume is easier than you think.

-Resume examples for your first job
+1. Draw inspiration from resume examples for your first job

-If you’re a high school student making a resume for the first time, have a look at this downloadable resume example to help you write yours:
+If you’re a high school student making a resume for the first time, have a look at this resume example to help you write yours:

 Resourceful and quick-thinking student at Carver High School with previous experience in an office environment.
 Skilled in working independently or in a team.
 Fluent in English and Tagalog.
 Looking to develop my skills and provide excellent customer service to Grand Central Library as an administrative assistant.